Tabbouleh Salad

 1

-In a medium bowl, mix the washed burglar with ½ cup of olive oil and ½ cup of lemon juice, and a teaspoon of salt, and let it marinate until the burglar become plump.
+In a medium bowl, combine the washed bulgur with ½ cup olive oil, ½ cup lemon juice, and 1 teaspoon salt.
+Stir well and let it sit for about 20–30 minutes, or until the bulgur becomes plump and tender.

 2

-In a large bowl, add the chopped parsley, tomatoes, cucumber, green onion, jalapeno pepper, fresh mint, and dry mint, and mix.
+large bowl, add the chopped parsley, diced tomatoes, cucumber, green onion, jalapeño pepper, fresh mint, and a pinch of dried mint.
+Gently mix everything together until well combined.

 3